Many people often think they’re “too old,” to do something new.

 You Deserve the Credit, Not Me

 I want to emphasize that for all the credit my students give me, I don’t take any of it.
-You clicked on a YouTube video about learning saxophone.
-You enrolled in the course, you went through the lessons and practiced.
+You clicked on a YouTube video about learning saxophone, enrolled in the course, went through the lessons and practiced.
 You created the opportunity for yourself to play in the community band or the church group or just at home for your family.
-You did all that not me.
+That’s all you, not me.

 Get Started/Restarted With My Free Courses

-Now there are thousands of students enrolled in BetterSax courses and if you’re not yet one of those, I invite you to start with my 2 free courses.
+Now there are thousands of students enrolled in BetterSax courses.
+If you’re not yet one of those, I invite you to start with my 2 free courses.
 The first is a beginner/refresher course.
-Perfect if you’re just starting out, but also exactly what you need if you’re coming back to the instrument after a long break.
+It’s perfect if you’re just starting out, or if you’re coming back to the instrument after a long break.

-The other free course is my Play Sax by Ear Crash Course, and this is basically an introduction to my teaching style and method so you can get an idea if it’s a good fit for you.
+The other free course is my Play Sax by Ear Crash Course.
+This is basically an introduction to my teaching style and method so you can get an idea if it’s a good fit for you.